CheungKitLeong/C_practice/README.md

 # C_practice

-Recorded all the pracitce problems are done in C.
+Recorded all the pracitce problems I have done in C.